nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2: Computer Memory Systems.md

 The difference from high-order interleaving is in how we map the memory addresses across the different devices or groups of devices.
 Returning to the
 $64\mathrm{KB}$
-memory example, instead of connecting the low-order 14 address bits from the CPU to all four devices in common, we odonnect the higher-order 14 bits; and rather than connnect the high-order two address bits to the external decoder, we generate the four chip select inputs by decoding the two lowest-order address bits.
+memory example, instead of connecting the low-order 14 address bits from the CPU to all four devices in common, we connect the higher-order 14 bits; and rather than connect the high-order two address bits to the external decoder, we generate the four chip select inputs by decoding the two lowest-order address bits.
 The decoder outputs are still mutually exclusive, so still only one of the four memory devices will be enabled at a time.
 So what is the point?

 <p align="center">
 <img src="https://i.imgur.com/FOlc78M.png" width="500">